dmarinova1/BSP-S6-K8s-Fundamentals/glossary-v0.2.md

 ## Services
 -> a service functions as a proxy to its underlying pods and requests can be load balanced across replicated pods.

+## Volume
+-> a directory containing data, accessible to the containers in a pod; the volume lives as long as the pod that encloses it.
+Consequently, a volume outlives any containers that run within the pod, and data is preserved across container restarts.

 ## System Components
 -> key components managing a Kubernetes cluster include:
-- the API Server
-- Kubelet
-- etcd.
+- the API Server = known as ```kube-apiserver```; a component of the Kubernetes control plane that exposes the Kubernetes API.
+The API server is the front end for the Kubernetes control plane.
+The main implementation of a Kubernetes API server is ```kube-apiserver```, designed to scale horizontally by deploying more instances.
+K8s API is an application that serves Kubernetes functionality through a RESTful interface and stores the state of the cluster.
+Kubernetes resources are all stored as API objects, and modified via RESTful calls to the API.
+The API allows configuration to be managed in a declarative way.
+Users can interact with the Kubernetes API directly, or via tools like kubectl.

+- kubelet = an agent that runs on each node in the cluster.
+It makes sure that containers are running in a pod
+- etcd = consistent and highly-available key value store used as Kubernetes’ backing store for all cluster data
+- Scheduler = control plane component that watches for newly created pods with no assigned node, and selects a node for them to run on; scheduling decisions based on factors include: individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference and deadlines.

 ## Namespaces
-Kubernetes supports multiple virtual clusters backed by the same physical cluster.
-These virtual clusters are called namespaces.
+An abstraction used by Kubernetes to support multiple virtual clusters on the same physical cluster.
 Namespaces are intended for use in environments with many users spread across multiple teams, or projects.
+Names of resources need to be unique within a namespace, but not across namespaces.
 Namespaces can not be nested inside one another and each Kubernetes resource can only be in one namespace.
 Namespaces are a way to divide cluster resources between multiple users.

 -> Kubernetes starts with three initial namespaces:

 - ```default``` = default namespace for objects with no other namespace
 - ```kube-system``` = namespace for objects created by the Kubernetes system
 - ```kube-public``` = namespace created automatically, readable by all users (including those not authenticated); mostly reserved for cluster usage, in case that some resources should be visible and readable publicly throughout the whole cluster.

+## Minikube
+-> a tool for running Kubernetes locally; it runs a single-node cluster inside a VM on the computer;

 # REFERENCES: